malmostad/sitevision_assets/README.md

 ### Load in Tomcat
 A third way to serve the assets locally is by using Sitevisions bundled Tomcat server if you have Sitevision running locally.
 Follow the instructions for deploying the assets as a servlet below, but perform it on your local machine.
 After the servlet is loaded once, you can symlink the servlet's directory to the `public` directory in your workspace.

+## Build for Deployment
+To generate minified versions of the asset files, run:

+    $ grunt dist

+A new version will be compiled for deployment in the `dist` directory.
+The directory will be cleaned before the new files are generated.

+To generate a Java servlet for deployment in the Tomcat server that Sitevision is running in, add the `--war` argument to the command:

+    $ grunt dist --war

+A Java servlet named `local-assets-v4.war` ready for deployment will be created in the `dist` directory.

+## Deploy

+The proven way is to deploy the assets as a servlet in Tomcat.
+Manually uploading in the CMS GUI is not recommended.
+In Sitevsion 3.x, servlets are deployed in `sitevision/tomcat/webapps`.
+Copy the war file to that directory and it will automatically be deployed if hot deployment is active.

 ### Release